The 10 most innovative urban development companies in 2022

 Explore the full 2022 list of Fast Company’s Most Innovative Companies, 528 organizations whose efforts are reshaping their businesses, industries, and the broader culture.
 We’ve selected the firms making the biggest impact with their initiatives across 52 categories, including the most innovative architecture, design, and energy companies.

 If real estate is all about location, real estate during the pandemic has been about locations people aren’t going.
 From the office to retail stores to pretty much any indoor place of business, so much of the former everyday urban environment has been a place many people avoided if they could.
 This lack of traffic has made the past two years a challenge for those developing real estate in cities around the world.
-The point of all this development is to bring in people, whether it be workers filing in for their day jobs or fun-seekers heading out at night for some leisurely activity in the shared airspace of other breathing human beings.
+The point of all this development is to bring in people, whether it be workers filing in for their day jobs or fun seekers heading out at night for some leisurely activity in the shared airspace of other breathing human beings.
 But the pandemic didn’t put everything to a stop, especially for large-scale building projects that can sometimes take years to materialize.
-The companies honored on this year’s list of the most innovative companies in urban development and real estate have all found ways to keep their projects going during the pandemic.
+The companies honored on this year’s list of the Most Innovative Companies in Urban Development have all found ways to keep their projects going during the pandemic.
 Some discovered unique uses for derelict space, while others reimagined some of the common spaces of daily life for a pandemic-inflected future.
 Some have even managed to provide a surprising antidote to the isolation and general social avoidance that the pandemic required.
 There’s SunPower, the solar company that’s turning the empty parking lots outside major transit hubs into photovoltaic farms.
 There’s Bumo, the coworking space that’s recognized a growing class of frustrated parents and made childcare part of its offerings.
 And then there’s Avison Young, the real estate advisory firm that responded to the tough months of the city-emptying pandemic by launching a robust database to track and analyze office occupancy across North America.
 Through their innovative responses to the pandemic and their perseverance in getting big projects going, these honorees have shown how pandemic-bruised cities can refresh and stay ripe for reinvention.

 1. Avison Young